AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

     PI_SUCCEED;
 }
 ```
-The code below declares the predicates, and puts them in Prolog’s procedure table:
+The code below declares the predicates, and puts them in Prolog's procedure table:
 ```
 PI_BEGIN
     PI_MODULE("pizza")